NXP/mcu-smhmi/framework/docs/naming_conventions.md

 - `OutputDev`
 - `CameraDev`
 - `DisplayDev`
-- etc.
+- and so forth.

-Following the device type is the name of the device.
-This name should match the name of the device specified in the file name.
+As the device type is the name of the device, the name must match the name of the device specified in the filename.

-**Ex.**
+**For example:**

 ```c title="HAL/common/hal_input_push_buttons.c"
 hal_input_status_t HAL_InputDev_PushButtons_Start(const input_dev_t *dev);
 ```

-Finally, following the name of the device is the "action" which is being performed on/by the device.
-This could be anything including `Start`, `Stop`, `Register`, etc.
+The name of the device ends with the "action" performed on/by the device.
+It could be anything including `Start`, `Stop`, `Register`, etc.

 Below are several examples of different function names.